elkewind/kelpGeoMod-capstone-project/README.md

 #### Data Pipeline:

 In order to make this project reproducible and easy for the clients to continue in the future, all of the code used to create each data product and the model results is provided in this open source [GitHub Repository](https://github.com/kelpGeoMod/kelpGeoMod-capstone-project).
-To aid others in navigating the project a comprehensive [User Guide](https://docs.google.com/document/d/12AFYFkcU2SIC8CTmjk4GBjN516gUXZBbKX3ptMEnp50/edit#heading=h.bzq6qxrutbie).
-The combination of this GitHub repository, user guide, and project schematic form the data pipeline which will make it possible for future users to use and build upon the project.
+To aid others in navigating the project a comprehensive [User Guide](04-READEME-images/user-guide.pdf) in combination of this GitHub repository, and the project schematic [Project Schematic](04-READEME-images/schematic.pdf) form the data pipeline which will make it possible for future users to use and build upon the project.

 #### File Path/ Working directory: